 Fur farming has already been banned in many countries because it is so cruel.
 Many retailers and major fashion houses have dropped fur leaving fur production in steady economic decline.
 It's time for a US ban.
 Let's not sleepwalk into another pandemic because some people indulge by adorning themselves in dead animals.

-Thank you Congressman Adriano Espaillat for introducing the Mink VIRUS Act (HR3783), which would end mink fur farming after a one-year phaseout period, and establish a grant program to help mink farmers transition out of the industry.
+Congressman Adriano Espaillat for introducing the Mink VIRUS Act (HR3783), which would end mink fur farming after a one-year phaseout period, and establish a grant program to help mink farmers transition out of the industry.
 It would also protect taxpayer dollars, currently used to prop up a cruel industry already in decline.

 Help mink while protecting public health.